The Seven Summits challenge was first completed by American Dick Bass in 1985 and involves climbing the highest peaks on all 7 continents including…

 – First person in the world to completed the Seven Summits including descent to sea level was Noel Hanna.

-– In recent years, as peaks become more easily accessible, further new records are appearing and being broken.
+– In recent years, as peaks become more accessible, further new records are appearing and being broken.

-Seven Summits – Kosciuszko vs Carstensz
+Note – Kosciuszko vs Puncak Jaya